gsivabe/PythonTutorials/README.md

 # PythonTutorials
-This will have learning files of Pythin
+This will have learning files of Python